This post may contain affiliate links. Please read ourย disclosure policy.

 Notes

-SPLIT INTO TWO PANS: If the vegetables are taking up too much of the baking sheet, you can move the vegetables to a second sheet pan.
-Cook the ham and potatoes on the middle rack and the vegetables on the bottom rack of the oven.
+SPLIT INTO TWO PANS: If the veggies crowd the sheet pan, move them to a second pan.
+Roast the ham and potatoes on the middle rack and the vegetables on the bottom rack.

 Nutrition